 A little bit of context: the energy authority (ARERA)

-Want to subscribe to a Italian energy offer?
-Our English-speaking Selectra advisors are here to help you find the right energy plan.
-Foreign IBANs accepted. |
+Our English-speaking Selectra advisors will help you find the right energy plan.
+Foreign IBANs accepted.

 Electricity